oluwafisayomi-balogun/Regression-Models/car_price_prediction/README.md

 # Regression-Models

-This repository contains all Regression models I have worked on.
-Each project will be grouped into folders for easy access and better organization.
+This repository contains my code, pictures generated, additional csvs for my Linear Regression model to predict car prices.

+You can find the link to the dataset [here]()

 Salut!